szarroug3/X-Ray_Calibre_Plugin/README.md

 Theming:
 ----------------------------------------------------------------------------------------------------------------------------------
-    You can place a file at "calibre\resources\images\X-Ray Creator\icon.png" (in your calibre application directory) to change the plugin's icon.
+    You can place a file at "\calibre\resources\images\X-Ray Creator\icon.png" (in your calibre application directory) to change the plugin's icon.